vele616/monorepo/packages/company/website/content/blog/map-filter-reduce-exercises.md

 </list-toggle>

-<typography id="n-with-map-and-reduce" element="h2">n! with map and reduce </subtitle>
+<typography id="n-with-map-and-reduce" element="h2">n! with Map and Reduce </subtitle>

-Input is a number and you should return the factorial of that number.
+If the given input is a number, you should return the factorial of that number.
 The factorial of a natural number n is the product of the positive integers less than or equal to n.
 So, 2! = 2, 3! = 6, 4! = 24 and so on.

 <subtitle>Helpful links</subtitle>